Globalization and European Economies A

 - 2 study tour presentations in class

-The research project is where you individually or in a group embark early on in the semester by identifying a well-defined research question and methodology for working on the research along the semester.
+The research project is where you in a group embark early on in the semester by identifying a well-defined research question and methodology for working on the research along the semester.
 The objective is to apply a sound academic research approach and show ability to analyze and synthesize knowledge, empirics from study tours and theories.

 The 10 quizzes are submitted electronically during the course.